jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

 I am expanding into **AI**, with a focus on **large language models** and **AI for mathematics**.

+My research background lies at the intersection of **probability theory** and **partial differential equations (PDEs)**.

-Previously, my research focused on **Schramm–Loewner Evolution (SLE)**, a topic in **probability theory**.
-During my Ph.D., I developed a theory for **multiple SLE systems**—a class of random multi-curve systems—and analyzed their deterministic limits.
+During my Ph.D., I developed a theory for **multiple SLE systems** —a class of random multi-curve systems—and analyzed their deterministic limits.
 For background, see the [introductory slides by Fields medalist Stanislav Smirnov](https://www.unige.ch/~smirnov/slides/index.html).

-Earlier, I also worked on **equilibria in nonlinear diffusion and nonlocal interaction**, a topic in **nonlinear partial differential equations (PDEs)**.
-For background, see the [introductory lectures by Caltech applied math professor Franca Hoffmann](https://mm.math.cmu.edu/recordings/cna/franca_hoffmann_small.mp4).
+Previously, I also studied **equilibria in nonlinear diffusion and nonlocal interaction**, focusing on the structure of energy minimizers.
+For an introduction, see the  [introductory lectures by Caltech applied math professor Franca Hoffmann](https://mm.math.cmu.edu/recordings/cna/franca_hoffmann_small.mp4).

 Education
 ======